yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 2.11.0 =

+The Download code of the automatically updated Maxmind file was rewritten for better performance.

 = 2.9.2 =

 Hotfix: In 2.9.1, this plugin was incompatible with other Contact Form 7-Special Mailtags (https://contactform7.com/special-mail-tags/).